unhindered-ec/unhindered-ec/CONTRIBUTING.md

     1. Go down to the `[workspace.dependencies]` section.
 There you'll find the workspace packages as workspace dependencies using `path = "..."` style references.
     2. Bump the version of all the workspace packages to the same version you have choosen in step 1.
 If they don't have a `version = "..."` key already, feel free to add them in **addition** to the `path = "..."` key.
 That will ensure that we still use path dependencies while developing locally and only use the version when publishing (cargo supports that).
     3. If you are publishing to a registry other than your system's default one (which is usually `crates.io`) you'll also need to add a `registry = "..."` key along the version key from the step above.
 Make sure to not push this (commit it only locally to satisfy cargo), as the  CI won't find your locally configured registry and as such will fail to build.
-3. Now we can finally use `cargo publish -p <package_name>` to publish the workspace packages.
+3. Now we can finally use `cargo publish --workspace` to publish the workspace packages.
 Make sure that you include the `--registry` argument if you plan to publish to another registry than your systems default one.

-  > [!NOTE]
-  > You'll need to publish packages in the order that the dependency graph in the workspace flows, since if you don't the packages published won't find their dependencies in the registry.
-  >
-  > A good choice is usually the order `ec_macros -> ec-core -> ec-linear -> push_macros -> push`.